 IBR, PAYE, and Marriage

-Two of the most popular repayment plans are IBR (Income-Based Repayment) and PAYE (Pay As You Earn).
+Two popular repayment plans are IBR (Income-Based Repayment) and PAYE (Pay As You Earn).
 On these plans, borrowers are required to pay 10 to 15 percent of their discretionary income towards student loans.

 Most couples file their taxes jointly because it usually results in several tax breaks.
 Couples that elect to file jointly must also use their combined income for purposes of calculating the IBR or PAYE payment.
 If your spouse has a high income, it means higher monthly payments.

-The good news is that there is a way around this issue.
-It is filing taxes separately.
+The good news is that there is a way around this issue: filing taxes separately.
 By filing your taxes separately, your spouse’s income is no longer used for calculating student loan payments.

 REPAYE and Marriage